Hyprtxt/fresh-strapi.deno.dev/README.md

 This will watch the project directory and restart as necessary.

-### Things to do

-- Add pages and forms for the forgot password flow

 ## ~A Short~ History

 I really like Deno and I was using it in 2021 because I was learning things